DonaldET/DemoDev/README.md

 #Welcome

 These small _DemoDev_ projects illustrate useful techniques for building Java and J2EE related applications.
 They use Maven to build the project artifacts and JUnit to test artifacts.
 The _root_ parent project defines common MAVEN dependencies and versions.
 Nested child projects are located under the top-level parent project.
 A child project may be a parent of lower level child projects forming a tree.
 Shared plugins and _localized_ dependencies are included in parent projects and sometimes overridden in child projects.

+Please contact _Donald Trummell_ via Email using dtrummell@gmail.com.
+You may see his detailed profile [here](http://www.linkedin/in/donaldtrummell/).

 ##Sub-Project Categories

 *DemoDev* is broken into multiple sub-project with each sub-project having a README.md file offering information about the sub-project and its contents.
 Sub-projects include:
-- *codingexams*: Questions asked over a whiteboard or in a collaboration environment.
+- *codingexams*: Codind and Algorithm questions asked over a whiteboard or in a collaboration environment.
 - *hacks*: Unusual solutions to interesting problems that don't necessarily reflect so-called _best practices_.
-- *jerseyservices*: RESTful service implementations
+- *jerseyservices*: RESTful service implementations using the **Jersey framework**
+- *memoryindexing*: In-memory search algorithms
 - *utils*: Utilities used by _DemoDev_